vageeshs/nodejs-mongodb-restapi-trafficlight-training/README.md

 Express & MongoDB based test REST API's
 ==================================

-This is a straightforward boilerplate code using Express, NodeJS and mongoDB MongoDB needs to be setup independently as docker support is still not added
+This is a straightforward boilerplate code using Express, NodeJS and mongoDB.
+MongoDB needs to be setup independently as docker support is still not added